 🇩🇪 Factory Berlin – Berlin, Germany

 Factory Berlin is a vibrant coworking space located in the heart of Berlin’s startup scene.
-Located near the historic Berlin Wall, it brings together startups, artists, tech experts, and creatives under one roof — in a beautifully restored 19th-century brewery.
+Located near the historic Berlin Wall, it brings together startups, artists, tech specialists, coworking experts, and creatives under one roof — in a beautifully restored 19th-century brewery.

 The space offers a variety of work areas, including shared desks, private offices, and event venues, catering to startups, creatives, and tech enthusiasts alike.
 With a strong emphasis on community, Factory Berlin hosts numerous events, workshops, and networking opportunities.